chris-martin/bricks/in/posts/2017-null-as-bottom/post.md

 omission of sum types and pattern matching — that drive Java's users to abuse tagged bottoms for lack of sufficient means to express themselves properly within the normal confines of the type system.
-We can see from Scala that, with this temptation removed, programmers typically choose to relegate null-tagged bottom to a footnote along with the rest of the bottoms.
+We can see from Scala that, with this limitation removed, programmers typically choose to relegate null-tagged bottom to a footnote along with the rest of the bottoms.